collinogren/Autoboxer/README.md

 To put it simply, never let your delimiter get mixed up with how you separate event numbers when the category contains two or more segments (and therefore event numbers).
 Finally, **always be consistent**, you cannot use " - " as a delimiter most of the time and then expect an event with a space delimiter to be handled correctly.
 ### Competition Building Guidelines When Using Autoboxer
 - **IMPORTANT make sure that officials’ names for Hal2 match those in ISUCalc** because otherwise you will get a separated output PDF containing IJS in one and 6.0 in the other.
-Best practice is to copy and paste from the official's directory into Hal2 so as to avoid any discrepancies.ScheduleE
+Best practice is to copy and paste from the official's directory into Hal2 so as to avoid any discrepancies.
 - Generally, this program works largely by matching strings so some amount of consistency is required for optimal results.
 For example, while the program reads 34a and 34A as the same, it will not read 34a the same as 34 a.
 - Finally, proof the generated "box" against the 104 to ensure no unforeseen issues arose.
 ## clawPDF Setup
 After installing clawPDF, launch its utility application which you can do easily by searching clawPDF in the Windows search box.
 In the utility, go to 'profile settings,' then 'auto-save' check 'enable automatic saving' checkbox.
 Next, go to 'save' then uncheck 'open with standard viewer after conversion.'<br>
-Make sure you set clawPDF as your default printer so that Hal2 and IJSCompanion will use it and make sure that you select it, if it is not already, in ISUCalc when performing a batch print.<br>
+Make sure you set clawPDF as your default printer so that Hal2 and IJSCompanion will use it and make sure that you select it, if it is not already, in ISUCalcFS when performing a batch print.<br>
 Use the buttons in Autoboxer to direct clawPDF to print to the necessary directories.
 ## TODO
 - Implement build by board support.